Charles Haliday: Antiquarian work and residence

 In 1847 he was elected a member of the Royal Irish Academy (RIA).
 In 1850 he began to research the history of the port of Dublin on behalf of the Ballast Board.
 It was this work which led him to undertake a detailed study of the city's Scandinavian history, a period that had hitherto been almost entirely neglected by scholars.

-In 1834 Haliday moved to Monkstown, County Dublin.
+In 1834 Haliday moved to Monkstown, Dublin.
 In 1843 he bought Monkstown Park, previously the residence of Lord Ranelagh, which he demolished and rebuilt.
 His new house had a large library to house his growing collection of books, pamphlets and tracts on Irish history.
 Haliday was an avid collector of antiquities and compiled one of the largest private collections of Irish historical works.
 At his death his library comprised 25,000 to 35,000 pamphlets relating to Ireland, in addition to innumerable books, tracts, ballads, and broadsides, including a secret service money book which detailed payments to informers during the 1798 Rebellion and was later used by R. R. Madden.

 Death and legacy

 Haliday died at Monkstown Park on 14 September 1866.
 He is buried nearby in Carrickbrennan Churchyard.
 His work on the early history of Dublin, The Scandinavian Kingdom of Dublin, was published posthumously in 1881 edited by John P. Prendergast.
 His vast collection of antiquities was inherited by his widow, who presented it to the RIA in 1867.
 3000 duplicates from his collection were transferred to the National Library of Ireland.
 The RIA hold a portrait of Haliday by Stephen Catterson Smith.

 His estate at Monkstown Park has since been used as an education premises.
 Corrig School (Monkstown Park School) operated there from the 1880s until the early 1920s.
-Since 1950 it has operated as the location for CBC Monkstown Park.
+Since 1950 it has operated as the location for CBC Monkstown.